-Historically, the Southeast region has maintained a population where 39 % have at least a High School diploma; 4.3% have an Associate's degree; 10.2% a Bachelor's degree and 4.4% Graduate or Professional degree If the projections are accurate, the Southeast region will remain on the lower end of the higher paying occupations.
+Historically, the Southeast region has maintained a population where 39 % have at least a High School diploma; 4.3% have an Associate's degree; 10.2% a Bachelor's degree and 4.4% Graduate or Professional degree.
+The largest part of the demographic, 41.2% has no more than a high school diploma or equivalent.
+The projections based on historical data indicate that the Southeast's region employment skill levels will not change dram atically by 2022.
+If the projections are accurate, the Southeast region will remain on the lower end of the higher paying occupations.